 Port of Mokah, a specialty coffee company based in Yemen, got a major publicity boost from the bestselling nonfiction book “The Monk of Mokha” by Dave Eggers.
 It tells the story of Port of Mokah’s founder Mokhtar Alkhanshali, a San Francisco-raised Yemeni-American who embarked upon a mission to revive Yemen’s coffee trade.
 The quality of the brand’s naturally processed Udaini varietal needs no such novelty to stand out as one of the world’s best coffees.
 In 2018 it generated $100/lb at auction, putting it among the most expensive ever sold.

 There are a few famous terroirs around the world responsible for producing the most exceptional beans.
 These coffees are typically marketed as single origin, rather than single estate coffees, so it is difficult to rank their quality and price using statistics alone.
 However, we can offer some useful information about these regions and types of coffees, and why we consider them some of the best in the world.
-Try them for yourself and see if you agree!
+Try them for yourself or get someone special one of Difference Coffee's coffee gift boxes and see if they agree!

 WILD KOPI LUWAK